mistic100/devlog/content/posts/2025-04-zigbee-soil-sensor/index.md

 ### Configure Zigbee2Mqtt

-In order to Z2M to correctly get each sensor data from the device, a custom converter must be declared.
+In order for Z2M to correctly get each sensor data from the device, a custom converter must be declared.

 In Home Assistant, custom converters for Z2M are located in your configuration folder in `zigbee2mqtt/external_converters`.
 Here create a new JavaScript file: